Last editedSep 202315 min read

 Open banking in the UK is regulated by the Financial Conduct Authority (FCA).

 While all these entities are involved in the design and implementation of open banking in the UK, there are four core parties involved in “using” open banking:

-Third party providers — Also referred to as Account Information Service Providers (AISPs - for accessing account info) and Payment Initiation Service Providers (PISPs - for making payments).
-These are the businesses doing the innovating, creating products and services which use the newly-accessible customer data held by banks.
+Third-party providers — Also referred to as Account Information Service Providers (AISPs - for accessing account info) and Payment Initiation Service Providers (PISPs - for making payments).
+These are the businesses innovating, creating products and services that use the newly-accessible customer data held by banks.

 Technical service providers (TSPs) — Companies that work with regulated providers to deliver open banking products or services.
-Essentially, TSPs collaborate with account providers and third party providers to help deliver open banking products and services.
+TSPs collaborate with account and third-party providers to help deliver open banking products and services.

 Jan 2016 — The final PSD2 text is published in the Official Journal of the EU.
 EU member states are required to apply the majority of provisions within 2 years.